HenkVanAsselt/python_hon_usbhid/README.md

     Data received: [2, 8, 93, 90, 54, 82, 69, 86, 73, 78, 70, 6, 46, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 54, 0, 0]

 * Byte 0 is fixed, is has value `\x02`, also known as [STX] or 'Start of Transmission'
-* Byte 1 is the lenght of the data in this package
+* Byte 1 is the length of the data in this package
 * Byte 2..4 are 3 characters, representing the AIM identifier of the barcode scanned.
 If this is a repsonse on a command, then the values are `[93d, 88d, 48d]` which is the string `]X0` which represents Code39.
 * Contents, filled with zero's.
 * Trailer: [63, 0, 1]

-In the partly REVINF. response, the AIM id `]X0`.
+In the first REVINF. responses, the AIM id `]X0`, but the last part becomes different:

-In the last message of the REVINF. response, the AIM id becomes ']Z6', the command is repeated following by a one byte status code, which can be ACK `0x06`, NAK `0x15` or ENQ `0x05` and then terminated with a `.` (period).
+* the AIM id becomes ']Z6',
+* the command is repeated following by a one byte status code, which can be ACK `0x06`, NAK `0x15` or ENQ `0x05` and then terminated with a `.` (period).

 The above is described in the manuals as follows: